Critical Thinking Definition, Skills, and Examples

-Finally, you can use these skill words in an interview.
+You can use these skill words in an interview.
 Discuss a time when you were faced with a particular problem or challenge at work and explain how you applied critical thinking to solve it.

-Top Five Critical Thinking Skills
+Top Critical Thinking Skills

-- Asking thoughtful questions
+- Asking Thoughtful Questions

-- Data analysis
+- Data Analysis

-- Questioning evidence
+- Questioning Evidence

-- Recognizing differences and similarities
+- Recognizing Patterns

 Often, you will need to share your conclusions with your employers or with a group of colleagues.
 You need to be able to communicate with others to share your ideas effectively.
-You might also need to engage in critical thinking with a group.
+You might also need to engage critical thinking in a group.
 In this case, you will need to work with others and communicate effectively to figure out solutions to complex problems.